yard

 Low areas that never fully drain are good candidates for regrading or French drains.
 Sometimes removing a strip of struggling turf and planting moisture tolerant perennials beats constant patching.

-Plants like hosta clumps or astilbe borders often handle damp shade better than any grass.
+Plants like hosta clumps often handle damp shade better than any grass.
+Astilbe borders can do the same in cool, wet corners.
 Converting the wettest corner to a planting bed can protect the rest of the lawn.

 • fiber_manual_recordIdentify chronic zones: Flag spots that stay wet 24 hours after a normal rain.